LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 ![running-package-scripts](pictures/running-package-scripts.png?classes=border&height=650px)

-{{% notice note %}}
+{{% notice warning %}}
 In the picture below you will notice that there has been a System Extension Updated.
 This may pop up at a different time during your installation process.
 You can click the `Open Security Preferences Button` and we will continue with those instructions later in this walkthrough.
 {{% /notice %}}

 ![system-extention-individual](pictures/system-extension-individual.png?classes=border&height=650px)

 ### Security & Privacy

 When you click the Open Security Prefences button it will bring up the following window.
-We are going to set this window aside until our installation is complete.
+As mentioned in the warning above we are going to set this window aside until our installation is complete.

 ![security-preferences-menu](pictures/security-preferences-menu.png?classes=border&height=650px)

-{{% notice note %}}
+{{% notice warning %}}
 Before moving forward with the security preferences section of this installation process please ensure that the installation was successful.
 This should be indicated through the installer and look similar to the image below
 {{% /notice %}}